-LIFX has a great selection of smart bulbs to choose from, but if it's your first time buying, you might be confused by the A19 and BR30 labels on various LIFX listings.
-Don't let that scare you away; you don't have to worry about any compatibility issues or buying the "wrong" bulb.
+LIFX has some of the best smart light bulbs to choose from that don't need a hub, but if it's your first time buying, you might be confused by the A19 and BR30 labels on various LIFX listings.
+Don't let that scare you away.
+You don't have to worry about any compatibility issues or buying the "wrong" bulb.
 These are simply two different shapes for the same model.
 Generally speaking, the A19 is a more universally applicable bulb that easily replaces the standard bulb shape, but the BR30 can be more ideal if you're shopping for a floodlight.

 If you're not well-versed in light bulb standardizations (and let's be honest, not many of us are), you'd be forgiven for mistaking A19 and BR30 as the names of different LIFX products — but in reality, they're just two of the most popular standardized shapes for light bulbs, regardless of the manufacturer.

 You're simply choosing between two shapes of the same bulb.

 Most of LIFX's smart lights come in either form factor, including the LIFX+ and LIFX Color, and your choice won't affect the specs or features.
 Instead, when choosing the shape of your bulb, you'll want to consider how that shape affects the directionality of the light the bulb emits.

 Though LIFX's A19 and BR30 bulbs feature flat ends, the A19 is narrower and fits more easily into small lighting fixtures.
 A19 bulbs are omnidirectional, meaning they'll disperse light evenly across their surrounding environment.
 This makes them great for floor lamps and hanging ceiling fixtures, where you're more concerned with lighting the entire room rather than focusing the light on a particular area.